Noteblox/Noteblox-Server/README.md

 #### Does NoteBLOX allow for two way communication?
 Yes, you can interact with your users right in NoteBLOX and get clarification.

+#### How does NoteBLOX work with dynamic system like Sugar CRM?

+#### How does NoteBLOX work with breadcrumb systems where every unique page has a URL?

+#### Why don't the screenshots always look perfect?
+Screenshots can be a simple thing are are a complicated thing.
+For most applications the screenshots will look perfect.

+However, realize that a screenshot is a represenation of what we think the user is seeing based on the code.
+Browser secruity protocoals prevent you seeing exactly what a user is seeing.
+This is just the way it is.
+For more information on this feel free to read the details form Google, Firefox, Apple and Microfsoft.(*need links*)

+If you are doing web site development and utilize technologies like Javascript for animations and movement a Note in NoteBLOX can be associated to the DOM element, but we don't really know exactly what the user is seeing.
+.and you utilize technologies like The first animation/new techologies is mostly related to new web site development.
+Some technologies like javascript have movement.
+There are many others.
+To capture an image in a screenshot of an animation

+visual
+Realize that browser security settings can prevent you from being seeing everything your users are doing If you want an exact representation of your user screenshot we reccomend you thry URL2PNG.
+Realize that ine

 Customize
 =========